babenkoivan/elastic-scout-driver-plus/docs/full-text-queries.md

 ## Match Phrase Prefix

-You can use `ElasticScoutDriverPlus\Support\Query::matchPhrasePrefix()` to build a query that matches documents, which [contain the words of a provided text](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-match-query-phrase-prefix.html#query-dsl-match-query-phrase-prefix) in the same order as provided:
+You can use `Elastic\ScoutDriverPlus\Support\Query::matchPhrasePrefix()` to build a query that matches documents, which [contain the words of a provided text](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-match-query-phrase-prefix.html#query-dsl-match-query-phrase-prefix) in the same order as provided: